 Here’s What To Do Now

-Take a second look at your website, ads, emails, and other areas in your business where you’re using words to convince prospects and customers to do business with you.
+Take a second look at your website, ads, emails, and other areas in your business where you’re using words to convince prospects and customers to do business with you, and make sure you’re hitting all 7 key areas from this checklist.